-Julian Assange Has Slammed Obama Administration Over ‘Dramatic Response’ to WikiLeaks Revelations [Video]
+Julian Assange Slams Obama Administration Over ‘Dramatic Response’ To WikiLeaks Revelations [Video]

 Sean Hannity has conducted a sit-down interview with Julian Assange at the Ecuadorian Embassy in London, where Assange has been living for the past five years.
-This interview marks Assange’s first face-to-face appearance on a cable news show and the first part of the interview is set to air on Fox New Channel’s Hannity on December 3 at at 10 p.m.
+This interview marks Assange’s first face-to-face appearance on a cable news show, and the first part of the interview is set to air on Fox New Channel’s Hannity on December 3 at 10 p.m.
 EST/7 p.m.
 PST.

-In teaser excerpts which have been shown, Julian Assange once again reiterates the fact that the leaked emails of John Podesta were not the work of Russian hackers, as reported by Fox News.
+In teaser excerpts that have been shown, Julian Assange once again reiterates the fact that the leaked emails of John Podesta were not the work of Russian hackers, as reported by Fox News.

 “We can say, we have said, repeatedly that over the last two months that our source is not the Russian government and it is not a state party.”